Close search

 Merging with the natural surroundings of Griffith University's ‘bush campus’, the design idea celebrates connections to its natural surroundings and encourages visitors to be conscious of landscapes inexorably linked to the cultural significance of Country.

-Here at BVN, we are embedding Designing with Country into our multi-layered design approach to open ourselves and our clients to the potential of learning from our First Nations communities.
+By embedding Designing with Country into our multi-layered design approach to open ourselves and our clients to the potential of learning from First Nations communities.
 What better way to understand the cultural tapestry that will take us into the future than acknowledging the ancient origins of Country.

 Related Work